nareshribabu/AI-FlowerPower/README.md

 ## Notes:
 - mlmodel for Flower Classification not included because the file was too big
 - Pods folder not included because it was too big
+- None of the images belong to me and are used for learning purposes only